AlaskaAirlines/AuroDesignTokens/README.md

 ## Hex Codes

 Style Dictionary requires that color definitions be established as hex values that then can be transformed into various outputs, e.g. rgba, rgb 6-digit hex, iOS and Android color vars.

 To support alpha values, it is suggested to use 8-digit or RGBA hex values, where the last digit(s) represents the alpha value.
 For more information see [8-Digit Hex Codes?](https://css-tricks.com/8-digit-hex-codes/) and here for a full [#RRGGBBAA table](https://borderleft.com/toolbox/rrggbbaa/).

 ## Native output support

 Style Dictionary fully supports native platforms and is able to output resources that are usable in both iOS and Android native development.

-## CSS Custom Properties browser support

-CSS Custom Properties are new to CSS and thus do not have good legacy browser support.
-The term polyfill is used loosely in this scenario in that legacy browser support is best addressed in a PostCSS build pipeline.

-In the example `gulpfile.js` the processed Sass is put through a PostCSS process to create a fallback CSS property.
-You have the option to preserve the custom property or remove it from the final output CSS.
-It is recommended that you **preserve** the dynamic value for browsers that support this convention.

 ##